Sujun124/QMU/README.md

 We study membership privacy leakage in Quantum Neural Networks (QNNs) and propose a **Quantum Machine Unlearning (QMU)** framework with three mechanisms (Gradient Ascent, Fisher-based, and Relative Gradient Ascent) to mitigate such leakage on both basic QNNs and Hybrid QNNs (HQNN).

 This repository focuses on the **HQNN + Gradient Ascent Unlearning + MIA** pipeline used in our experiments on the 10-class MNIST dataset.
+For questions about the code or the paper, please contact: junjiansu2@gmail.com

 ---